 Marking and Recapture

-Of the 4,172 opakapaka tagged 431 individuals were recaptured at least once (10.5%).
+Of the 4,172 P. filamentosus tagged 431 individuals were recaptured at least once (10.5%).
 Mortality of fish upon release appeared to be generally low, facilitated by the strong tagging selectivity for healthy fish in good condition.
 Some immediate mortality was observed due to sharks and cetaceans or capture stress (4 individuals).
 Long-term mortality was thought to be relatively low based upon the high rates of tag return spanning many years.
 Hydra (small cnidarian polyps) biofouling of the tags was observed for some individuals with large times at liberty, with some lesions apparent around the opening where the tag exited the body cavity.
 This was not thought to be a serious health issue since the fish appeared to be feeding and swimming normally.

-During initial capture, the fork length of all individuals ranged in size between 16.51 and 53.34 cm (mean = 31.90 cm, standard deviation (s.d) = 5.48) and ranged from 19.1 cm and 52.8 cm (mean = 32.8, s.d. = 5.08) for fish that were later recaptured.
+At initial capture, the fork length of all individuals ranged in size from 16.51 to 53.34 cm (mean = 31.90 cm, standard deviation (s.d.) = 5.48) and ranged from 19.1 cm and 52.8 cm (mean = 32.8, s.d. = 5.08) for fish that were later recaptured.
 Lengths of fish at recapture ranged between 22.9 cm and 76.2 cm (mean = 41.9, s.d. = 8.67).
 The minimum time at liberty for any fish between tagging and recapture was a single day while the maximum time at liberty was 10.3 years (3,748 days) (Figure 1).
 The mean time at liberty was 666 days (s.d. = 625).

 One fish was excluded from further analysis as its fork length at capture was not recorded.
 Seven fish were removed because the recapture date was not properly recorded.
 Of the remaining 431 fish recaptured, 394 were recaptured a single time, 35 fish were recaptured a total of two times, one fish recaptured 3 times, and two fish were recaptured 4 times.
 Further excluded from analysis were 46 individuals for whom time liberty was less than 60 days yielding a data set of 387 unique individuals.